Contact InformationEric Farina, Director of Veteran's Affairs

 To fill in the gaps that might exist in the area of social services for veterans and families, the United Veterans Beacon House http://www.uvbh.com/ and Suffolk County United Veterans http://www.scuv.org/ provide a host of services on a personal level.

-As a partner with veterans in the Long Island region, North Shore-Long Island Jewish
+As a partner with veterans in the Long Island region, Northwell Health Care system

-Health care system is offering a link to veterans with the NS-LIJ community of hospitals
+is offering a link to veterans with the NS-LIJ community of hospitals in all aspects

-in all aspects of employment.
-Opportunities range from Health care to security to
+of employment.
+Opportunities range from Health care to security to personnel to IT

-personnel to IT specialties.
-They now have an email address where interested veterans
+specialties.
+They now have an email address where interested veterans can send their

 Her contact info is: